Georgia Tech Orchestras

 **Please note that this is only a summary of the grading policy.

-Please refer to the Orchestra Guideline for a full explanation.**
+Please refer to the Course Syllabus for a full explanation.**

 Grades are determined by attendance, preparation, and attitude.
 Rehearsals should be as efficient as possible.
 Talking during rehearsal should be kept to a minimum.